ER-Visualizer/Visualizer/deliverables/iteration-02.review.md

 Here is a screenshot of the current state of our GitHub Cards: ![GitHub Cards](GitHub-Cards.png)

-4. Before doing any coding, we created a document outlining possible options that we could use for implementing different parts of our system.
+4. Before doing any coding, we wrote a document brainstorming possible options that we could use for implementing some of the main parts of our system.
 One such example is whether to use multithreading or not and what are the alternatives.
 We also summarized the workflow of the whole application to give ourselves a clear idea of the order in which things would happen in the simulation.
 By creating this document, it gave each of us a clear direction on how to proceed forward, and therefore, it allowed us to work more productively, saving us potential time that we might have used otherwise.

 Here is the document: https://docs.google.com/document/d/1hfjI4DrQ9rsrOYkc0erd4Lcpl9Y7UGgjy0oEzgq8Wzo/edit?usp=sharing